-Immediately prior to this offering, there was no public market for our common stock.
-Future sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although our common stock has been approved for listing on the Nasdaq Global Select Market, we cannot assure you that there will be an active public market for our common stock.
+Sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
+Although our common stock is listed on the Nasdaq Global Select Market, we cannot assure you that there will continue to be an active public market for our common stock.

-Upon the closing of this offering, we will have outstanding an aggregate of 189,431,766 shares of common stock, assuming the issuance of 25,000,000 shares of common stock offered by us in this offering.
-Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.
+Upon the closing of this offering, we will have outstanding an aggregate of 189,431,726 shares of common stock, based on the number of shares outstanding as of December 25, 2020.
+Of these shares, all shares sold in our IPO and this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining 164,431,766 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.